01100100/blog/content/posts/kreuzungen.md

 TODO: explain what geospatial data is (a file representing real world objects on a globe using co-ordinates and metadata)

-## What is a river?
+## First things first what even is a river?

 A river is a natural flowing watercourse that typically moves towards an ocean, sea, lake, or another river.
+A river produces a natural boundary for the land it separates.
 It plays a vital role in the Earth's hydrological cycle and supports various ecosystems and human activities.

 When working with geospatial data, it's important to distinguish between different types of watercourses based on their scale and characteristics.
 For example, major rivers like the Amazon or the Nile are considered distinct rivers at a global scale.
 However, when zooming in to a specific region, smaller watercourses such as streams, canals, and even ditches may also be identified as rivers.